trimstray/nginx-admins-handbook/README.md

   > It is a simple procedure for all non defined server names:
   >
   > - one `server` block, with...
-  > - `listen` directive, with...
+  > - complete `listen` directive, with...
   > - `default_server` parameter, with...
   > - only one `server_name` definition, and...
-  > - preventively I add it at the beginning of the configuration.
+  > - preventively I add it at the beginning of the configuration

   > Also good point is `return 444;` for default server name because this will close the connection and log it internally, for any domain that isn't defined in NGINX.